Ph.D. in Chemistry

 Formatting & Required Copies

-- Format requirements are specified in the Thesis and Dissertation Manual available from the Graduate School 862-3000 or access via their web-page: www.gradschool.unh.edu.
+- Format requirements are specified in the Thesis and Dissertation Manual available from the Graduate School at http://www.gradschool.unh.edu/pdf/td_manual.pdf.
 You will need to submit a copy for format review to the Academic Counselor of the Graduate School.
-Currently Laurie Witham is this person.
-Please note that you cannot submit a dissertation for binding until review and approval of the format has been given by the Graduate School.
+Please note that you cannot submit a thesis for binding until review and approval of the format has been given by the Graduate School.
+It is recommended that you submit your thesis for review in advance of your defense.

-- Various drafts of the dissertation (thesis) should be proofread by several people (i.e., members of your research group or other graduate students) for content, clarity, grammar and style before giving it to the committee.
-The candidate should consult with his/her research advisor regarding procedures to be followed in preparing the dissertation (thesis).
-The role of the student's committee is to assess the science and not to serve as proofreaders.
+Various drafts of the thesis should be proofread by several people (i.e. members of your research group or other graduate students) for content, clarity, grammar and style before giving it to the committee.
+The candidate should consult with his/her research advisor regarding procedures to be followed in preparing the thesis.
+The role of the student’s committee is to assess the science and not to serve as proof readers.
+The Graduate school offers workshops throughout the year on developing your thesis/dissertation.

-- The Administrative Manager must be notified of the time, date and title of the dissertation (thesis) defense at least two weeks prior to the defense date to issue a memo to the Graduate School.
-At that time, the Administrative Manager will also issue a memo to the department inviting all to attend.
+- The Administrative Manager must be notified of the time, date and title of the thesis defense at least two weeks prior to the defense date to issue a memo to the department inviting all to attend.
+At this time the ADministravei Manager will neter your dissertation notice on-line to the Graduate School.
+Please email her an abstract of your dissertation to include in the announcement.

 - Copies of the completed dissertation (thesis) must be distributed to the committee at least TWO WEEKS prior to the date of the public presentation; otherwise the final defense will AUTOMATICALLY be rescheduled to take place at least two weeks later to comply with Graduate School regulations.
 The candidate must also notify the Administrative Manager at the time the dissertation (thesis) has been distributed to the committee so that the defense can be rescheduled if necessary.